Friday, April 28, 2023

 What's the Mission?

-India is our second home.
+This is our second home.
 It's been three years since our last trip, but Gary and I truly feel comfortable and ‘at home’.
 Sure it's vastly different than life in America, but we have become accustomed to:

 • Starting our day with a hot cup of chai (tea) instead of coffee